StanfordVL/sail-blog-new-post/_posts/2025-04-28-verbatim-memorization.md

 layout: post
 title: "Demystifying Verbatim Memorization in Large Language Models"
 short-summary: "Verbatim memorization is intertwined with the LM’s general capabilities."
-summary: "Verbatim memorization is intertwined with the LM’s general capabilities."
+summary: "How do LLMs memorize long sequences of texts verbatim?
+In this work, we show that verbatim memorization is intertwined with the LM’s general capabilities."
-feature-img: "PATH TO MAIN IMAGE "
+feature-img: "assets/img/posts/2025-04-28-verbatim-memorization/dall_e_the_library_of_babel.png"
-thumbnail: "PATH TO SMALLER IMAGE (like a logo, shown on SAIL Blog home page)"
+thumbnail: "assets/img/posts/2025-04-28-verbatim-memorization/dall_e_the_library_of_babel.png"
 author: <a href='https://explanare.github.io/'>Jing Huang</a>, <a href='https://cs.stanford.edu/~diyiy/'>Diyi Yang</a>, <a href="https://stanford.edu/~cgpotts/">Christopher Potts</a>
 tags: [nlp, NLP, ml, ML]
 draft: True